CBBC: CBBC HD

-In July 2013, BBC announced that CBBC HD would be launched by early 2014.
-The channel launched on 10 December 2013.
-CBBC HD broadcasts on the BBC's existing HD multiplex on Freeview and shares its stream with BBC Three HD as they air at different times.
+In July 2013, BBC announced that CBBC HD would be launched by early 2014, and it launched early on 10 December 2013.
+CBBC HD broadcasts on the BBC's existing HD multiplex on Freeview and shares its bandwidth with BBC Three HD as they air at different times.

 Before launch, the majority of CBBC HD output was broadcast on BBC HD before its closure in March 2013.
 CBBC HD was added to the Sky EPG in Ireland in 2017.

 From July to August 2014, CBBC HD was temporarily removed from Freeview during the 2014 Commonwealth Games to let BBC Three and BBC Three HD broadcast 24 hours a day, similar to how BBC Parliament was removed during the 2008 Summer Olympics and 2012 Summer Olympics.

-From March to April 2018, CBBC HD used downtime mode to let BBC Red Button HD broadcast 9pm to 5:30am on Sky and Freeview.
-After the close, CBBC HD began to use 24 hours again.
+From March to April 2018, CBBC HD used downtime mode to let BBC Red Button HD broadcast 9 pm to 5:30 am on Sky and Freeview.
+After the close, CBBC HD began to broadcast 24 hours a day again.

 Since the launch of BBC Scotland, CBBC HD began finishing at 19:00 in Scotland on Freeview, due to the channel timesharing with BBC Scotland HD, which starts at 19:00, however, CBBC SD continued to finish at 21:00 in Scotland until hours were cut nationwide in January 2022.

-Following the closure of CBBC HD, the BBC has decided to cut back CBBC's air time from 9pm to 7pm, this is also due to BBC Three making a return to linear TV after it being online only since 2016.
+Since January 2022, at weekends CBBC HD on Freeview in Wales closes at 2 pm, to allow bandwidth for S4C HD.

 CBBC Alba

-In September 2018 as part of a branding strategy, the unbranded 2-hour children's block on BBC Alba was split into CBeebies Alba and CBBC Alba, with the former airing during the first hour and the latter airing during the second hour.
-This block features its own presentation, presenters and shows all dubbed into Scottish Gaelic.
+In September 2018, as part of a branding strategy, the unbranded 2-hour children's block on BBC Alba was split into CBeebies Alba and CBBC Alba, with the former airing during the first hour and the latter airing during the second hour.
+This block features its own presentation, presenters, and shows, all dubbed into Scottish Gaelic.

-Previously, a similar block called Children's BBC Scotland was aired in the Scottish school holidays throughout the 1990s.
-The block consisted of repeats and local programming as well as regional versions of the summer holiday mid-morning slot and the Children's BBC Breakfast Show.
+Previously, a similar block called Children's BBC Scotland was aired in the Scottish school holidays on BBC One Scotland and BBC Two Scotland throughout the 1990s, where the block (like CBeebies Alba and CBBC Alba) featured its own presentation and presenters (as an opt out from the network) linking into various shows airing on BBC Scotland's regional versions of the summer holiday mid-morning slot, the Children's BBC Breakfast Show and the summer holiday children's programme Up For It, until the CBBC Scotland opt outs were discontinued by July 2000.